TeachBooks/systems-engineering-design/book/chapters/chapter_9_1.md

   <img src="./images/spoorzone.png" alt="Chapter 9" width="70%">
 </div>

-## Specify the design variables
+## Step 1: Specify the design variables

 The municipality’s urban design department is interested in the composition of the new area.
 The design department defines the composition by allowed lower and upper decision variable values for each function; the amount of square meters floor space for three types of houses $h_1 , h_2 , h_3$, offices $o$, cultural facilities $c$ and the percentage open space $s$.

-## Retrieve decision maker's objectives
+## Step 2: Retrieve decision maker's objectives

 In this case there is a one-to-one relationship between design variables and objectives.

-## Determine the preference functions for each objective
+## Step 3:Specify the preference functions for each objective

 * The municipality rates a synthetic design alternative having 80 student houses at 0, a synthetic alternative having 155 at 30 and a synthetic alternative having 180 student houses at 100.